 Performing Arts in school are a brilliant way of allowing children to express their feelings and emotions, particularly through acting and role play.

 EYFS and older children can explore and reenact ideas and situations that they have experienced at home or in the world around them, so that they can better understand them and deal with any resulting feelings that they may have, whether positive or negative.

 It’s an opportunity for children to express themselves and to work out their emotions in a safe environment where consequences (if any) can be properly managed.
 It’s a way of letting off steam, reducing frustrations and dealing with anxieties, which is essential for good mental health.

 All the better if Performing Arts activities can take place outdoors, bringing all the many benefits that outdoor learning has for children.
 Simply spending time in the fresh air, outside of the confines of a traditional classroom, gives children a sense of freedom.

-They feel happier and less inhibited, and consequently are more able to express themselves and to be creative with their ideas.
-Teachers can really encourage these types of activities by taking Performing Arts lessons outdoors into the school playground.
+They feel happier and less inhibited and consequently are more able to express themselves and to be creative with their ideas.
+Teachers can really encourage these types of activities by taking Performing Arts lessons outdoors on the school playground.

 Creative Problem Solving, Taking on Challenges and Overcoming Obstacles